jprichardson/atom-javascript-standard-snippets/README.md

 - https://github.com/zenorocha/sublime-javascript-snippets which is a fork of
 - https://github.com/jprichardson/sublime-js-snippets

-So thanks to [zenorocha](https://github.com/zenorocha) for helping me come full-circle from Sublime to Atom.
+So thanks to [zenorocha](https://github.com/zenorocha) for helping these snippets come full-circle.

 Why not `javascript-snippets` package?
 Because it doesn't adhere to [JavaScript Standard Style](https://github.com/feross/standard) and doesn't